jkikstra/concordia/notebooks/cmip7/README.md

 ### Configuration

-Dor each version, need to specify data paths for input and output in a file named something like `config_cmip7_{version}.yaml`, which is placed in the `notebooks/cmip7` folder.
+For each version, need to specify data paths for input and output in a file named something like `config_cmip7_{version}.yaml`, which is placed in the `notebooks/cmip7` folder.

 Specified are:
 * `variabledefs_path`: this CSV file is important.
 It specifies all species-sector combinations that are produced, and which method is used (global/country, which proxy file and proxy variable) and what output variable/file the data will be located in (column: "output_var").